What to Do When Someone Dies

 Most people choose to arrange a funeral through a funeral director who is a member of either the National Association of Funeral Directors or the National Society of Allied and Independent Funeral Directors (SAIF), as those organisations follow a strict code of practice and are reliable.

-Due to their hefty prices, you can get help paying for a funeral if the person who has died has not left behind enough money to fund it (if they didn’t have a sufficient life insurance policy, for example).
+Due to their hefty prices, you can get help to pay for a funeral if the person who has died has not left behind enough money to fund it (if they didn’t have a sufficient life insurance policy, for example).

 The typical costs associated with a funeral include: